Emilio192874/app-support/README.md

 Passwords are encrypted.
 We use secure connections (HTTPS/SSL).

 ### Data Retention:
 Data is retained while the employee remains active.
+Users may delete their account at any time through the app settings.

 ### User Rights:
 Employees may request access to or deletion of their data.
+Users can delete their account directly within the app, which will permanently remove all associated personal information from our servers within 30 days.

 ### Contact:
 For privacy inquiries: privacy@king's.nursery.com